 2. Ich gehe in den Turm. – I go into the tower.

 3. Ich gehe auf den Turm. – I go to the top of the tower.
-This sentence illustrates that you go to the tower and go to the top of it.
+This sentence illustrates that you go to the tower and up to the top of it.

 Dativ – Wo?

 In contrast to Akkusativ with a preposition, Dativ with a preposition describes the location which is the answer to the question “Wo?”.
 By using Dativ with a preposition, you specify the current location.
-Despite the seems-to-be-less-complicated meaning, Dativ may be a headache for the beginners.
+Despite the seemingly less complicated definition, Dativ can often be a headache for beginners.
 How can you transform the article correctly?
-A good news is both der and das turn into dem.
-Just pay attention that die now turns into der.
+The good news is that both ‘der’ and ‘das’ turn into ‘dem’.
+All you need to pay more attention to is the fact that ‘die’ changes to ‘der’.
 Below is another example so that you can tell the difference between the Akkusativ and Dativ cases.